Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Facial reduction for the symmetry reduced program

-As in the facially reduced formulation~\cref{sdp_facial}, to obtain a formulation in only variable $\tilde{R}$, we can replace $x$ in terms of $\tilde{R}$ using the constraint $\BBts(x) = \tilde{V}\tilde{R}\tilde{V}^{T}$.
-For the facially and symmetry reduced program~\cref{sdp_sys_facial}, this substitution is particularly important as the constraint $\BBts(x) = \tilde{V}\tilde{R}\tilde{V}^{T}$ can offset the benefits of \SRp.
-This substitution can be done easily for~\cref{sdp_sys_facial} by rewriting the constraints as
+To obtain a formulation for the facially and symmetry reduced program~\cref{sdp_sys_facial} in variable $\tilde{R}$ only, we can replace $x$ in terms of $\tilde{R}$ using the constraint $\BBts(x) = \tilde{V}\tilde{R}\tilde{V}^{T}$.
+This substitution can be done easily by rewriting the constraints as

 The objective can be similarly changed.
 This method, however, does not work for \DNN relaxations.
 This difficulty can be resolved as follows.